-A mayoral election has to take place every four years, on the first Thursday in May, the next election will be on Thursday 5 May 2016.
+A City Mayor election has to take place every four years, on the first Thursday in May, the next election will be on Thursday 5 May 2016.

-Find out more about the City Mayor and how to contact him.
+Find out more about the voting process for the City Mayor election.

-The last mayoral election was held on Thursday 3 May 2012.
+The last City Mayor election was held on Thursday 3 May 2012.

 General (parliamentary) elections

-A parliamentary general election has to take place within five years of the last general election, no later than the year 2015.
-The government may call a general election at any time during that five year period.
+A parliamentary general election has to take place within five years of the last general election.

 One Member of Parliament (MP) is elected for each parliamentary constituency by way of majority.
 Each MP then serves in the House of Commons, representing his or her constituency.

 Salford City Council has two parliamentary constituencies, Worsley and Eccles South and Salford and Eccles.